Thursday, April 30, 2020

 1693 record for case involving Jeanne and her sons, Michel and Ignace.

 During her final few years, she was back in court two more times, once in 169314 and once in 1696;15 both of these cases involved her sons.
 Jeanne died at Trois-Riviéres on February 12, 1697.
-She would leave many descendants, one of whom is Justin Bieber.16
+She would leave many descendants, among whom are Justin Bieber and Ricky Gervais.16

 Children: